jocelinkisenga/E-learning/README.md

   ### request permission end-point
   To request a permission get loged in first.
-  The end-point to ask for permission is <strong>/permissions</strong>, with the http method POST, This end point helps you to create a course after it's allowed by the admin.
+  The end-point to ask for permission is <strong>/permissions</strong>, with the http method POST, This end point helps you to create a course after it's allowed by the admin.<br>
+  <i>By defaut the after asking requesting a permission , the route for adding courses will be enabled, no need for the admin to confirm it</i>

 ## requirements